 Finally, we feel lucky that we as a system had the foresight to roll out TEAMS in previous years and that we have a strong pedagogical team in the Central Office to guide our distance and hybrid learning efforts.
 In December 2020, the Board of Governors of the European Schools officially approved the European Schools Distance Teaching and Learning Policy (ref.
-2020-09-D-10 v3).
+2020-09-D-10).
 Importantly, the policy is intended to support "learning continuity plans" devised by each school.
-The policy will be officially published in January 2021 and can be used by schools in conjunction with the Distance Learning Recommendations (ref.
+The policy was officially published in January 2021 and can be used by schools in conjunction with the Distance Learning Recommendations (ref.
 2020-03-D-11; v.6 published in September 2020).
 We believe that we are now in a position to reap more benefits from the guidance and structures already in place.
 Beyond this, we call upon the Central Office to further support the efforts of individual schools by sharing Best Practice examples from other schools in the system.

 APEEE: List of Pedagogical Continuity and Remote Learning Measures Submitted to the School Direction (06 March 2020)